gevasiliou/thinkpad-yoga-12-scripts/README.md

 # Usage/Customization:

-Assuming installed as per the PKGBUILD
+Assuming installed as per the rpm package.

 Depending whether or not your DE rotates the Wacom orientation with the screen automatically edit the following file accordingly: